INITIATIVES

 Dr. Burnette previously served in Austin as the first female president of Huston-Tillotson University.
 During her transformative tenure, the university’s endowment increased by more than 55%, student enrollment grew, and the institution successfully received a ten-year reaffirmation of its reaccreditation with no findings.
 Also under her leadership, the Center for Entrepreneurship and Innovation, an MBA program, and partnerships with the Texas State Department of Parks and Wildlife, Apple, and Army Futures Command were established.

-2026 Sessions
+2026 Sessions and Agenda

 Agenda and Sessions

-Check out the 2026 Tracks (Sessions coming soon!):
+Check out the 2026 Tracks:

 Track 1: AI IRL (Technology & AI)